 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
-There are several reasons for this discrepancy, such as more retirements and competition from other industries.
-There are also more young people seeking college degrees instead of a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
+This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
+There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?